resin-studio/slim/README.md

 #### Innovation
 0. An expressive type language
-1. mirrors the structure of programs
+1. mirrors the structure of programs (a la liquid types)
+2. learns by unwinding (a la duality in CHC)
 2. easy to provide annotations and confine their locality
 3. as expressive as horn clauses
 4. leveraging type's mirrored structure for easier problems to solve?